 The last decade has brought about an exciting convergence of technologies that has exponentially increased our ability to answer complex questions, both in and outside of the medical world.
 We couldn’t help but wonder what efficiencies we could create and what problems we could solve if we applied the same sort of data science to drug discovery that powers facial recognition, helps autonomous vehicles to navigate and can analyze a human genome for 1/10,000th of what it cost just over a decade ago.

 To find out, we created our own convergence — a rare, tight-knit collaboration between data scientists, software engineers, biologists, and automation specialists constantly asking biological questions and iterating across the experimental biology life cycle to generate high-dimensional, interconnected, biologically relevant datasets.
 In doing so, we’re standing on the shoulders of the giants of biomedical research.
 After all, phenotypic drug discovery has been responsible for the discovery of more first-in-class drugs than any other single approach.
-We reimagined this practice in the age of artificial intelligence, and established the first truly tech-first life sciences company.
+We reimagined this practice in the age of artificial intelligence, and established the first digital biology company.

 Building a map of human biology

 We’re in the process of breaking every known gene and measuring the resulting changes in images of multiple human cell types.
-Every week we ask tens of thousands of questions about everything from genetics to immuno-oncology to diseases of aging as we aggregate the world’s largest biological image set.
+Every week we ask tens of thousands of questions about everything from genetics to immuno-oncology to diseases of aging as we aggregate the world’s largest biological image set, fit for the purpose of machine learning.

 Massive human impact